 You can run multiple storage nodes but preferably, you should make sure each will be run in a different physical location and IP.
-Please note that running multiple nodes is currently not possible for Windows GUI installations.
-You must use the Docker CLI setup in order to run multiple nodes.
+Please note that running multiple nodes is currently not officially supported for Windows GUI installations, though you may find some community made solutions are available on our forum.
+Please use the Docker CLI setup in order to run multiple nodes.

 Each node should use its own signed identity.
 You need to have an authorization token to sign your identity.
 To receive the authorization token, you should fill out the sign-up form.
 Be sure to use Chrome or Edge browser with any ad-blockers disabled.
 Each node in the same location must use an own external port: Single and multi-node Port forwarding setup.